maratai/craftery/arts_crafts/printing_printmaking.md

 # Mimeograph and Similar
 - Rich Dana. *Cheap Copies!
 The OBSOLETE!
 Press Guide to DIY Hectography, Mimeography and Spirit Duplication*.
 Terrific book based on a master's thesis.
 [Available for purchase from the USA](https://www.printedmatter.org/catalog/64393).
 Alternately, the [2021 master's thesis PDF for download](https://iro.uiowa.edu/view/pdfCoverPage?instCode=01IOWA_INST&filePid=13809743140002771&download=true).
 (The print version is updated and includes *samples*. **Recommended**.
+- Julia Gfrörer. *Thuban Press Guide to Analog Self Publishing: Step-by-Step Instruction to Make Your Own Book Without a Computer*.
+A delightful zine. **Recommended**.